NVIDIA/NeMo/README.md

 Scripts and code to provide end-to-end data preparation and training for Megatron-LM.

-The most recent version of the README is at [https://ngc.nvidia.com/containers/ea-bignlp:bignlp-training](https://ngc.nvidia.com/containers/ea-bignlp:bignlp-training).
+The most recent version of the README can be found at [https://ngc.nvidia.com/containers/ea-bignlp:bignlp-training](https://ngc.nvidia.com/containers/ea-bignlp:bignlp-training).

 ## 1. Model Overview
 <a id="markdown-model-overview" name="model-overview"></a>